spicyparrot/scan-images/README.md

 ## Requirements

-- Images to be scan available in memory prior to scanning
+- Images to be scanned available in memory prior to scanning

 ## Example workflow